biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 This excellent book by Hadley Wickham (also author of many of the R packages used in the book!) and Garret Grolemund, has a freely available **[online version](https://r4ds.had.co.nz/) that is regularly updated** and contains exercises.
 It was originally published in 2016.

-The book focuses on the so-called **"tidyverse" ecosystem** in R. The *tidyverse* can be seen as a **modern dialect of R**.
-Most of its functionality is also contained in "base R" (what comes shipped with R by default), but it has an improved and more consistent programming interface ("syntax").
-In previous Code Clubs, we have often --but not always!-- been doing things "the tidyverse way" as well.
+The book focuses on the so-called **"*tidyverse*" ecosystem** in R. The *tidyverse* can be seen as a **modern dialect of R**.
+Most of its functionality is also contained in "base R" (that which comes shipped with R by default), but it has an improved and more consistent programming interface or "syntax".
+In previous Code Clubs, we have often --but not always!-- been doing things "the *tidyverse* way" as well.

 The book doesn't technically assume any **previous experience with R**, but if you're completely new to R and to coding in any language, we would recommend you take a look at some introductory R material ([see this page for some resources](/tutorials/r-resources-tips/)) before we start with Chapter 2 next week.